Terabit-Ethernet/NetChannel/README.md

 ## 2. Build NetChannel
 NetChannel has been successfully tested on Ubuntu 20.04 LTS with Linux kernel 5.6.
-Building the NetChannel kernel and kernel modules should be done on both Client and Server machines.
+Building the NetChannel kernel and kernel modules should be done on _both Client and Server machines_.

 ### Install Prerequisites
 We need to install prerequisites to compile the kernel.
 On Ubuntu 20.04, this can be done with